 The business of game development, like all projects, is pretty straightforward.
 The prototyping (aka R&D) phase, isn’t free.
 It takes time, resources – and it costs money.
 There is no ignoring that.
 Even if you go back and scrap stuff, it doesn’t erase that time line, nor give you back the money spent.
 The time for R&D, building a team, setting up offices etc – you know, all the things that go into building a startup, are all factored into those time lines.
 So – again – the facts are clear.
-The project went into concept sometime in 2011; and even if you gave them that year as an allowance, that still puts the entire project – this Oct 2016 – at five years.
+Chris Roberts has gone on the record saying that the project went into concept sometime in 2011.
+Even if you gave them that year as an allowance, that still puts the entire project – this Oct 2016 – at five years.
 But here’s the thing, Chris knew this, but went ahead and promised to deliver two games by Nov 2014 anyway.
 He even explained why it was imperative that the games be released within the promised timeline.
 Below are statements made on Oct 19, 2012.

 “You have stated that you expect to have an Alpha up and going in about 12 months, with a beta roughly 10 months after that and then launch.
 For a game of this size and scope, do you think you can really be done in the next two years?

 Really it is all about constant iteration from launch.
 The whole idea is to be constantly updating.
 It isn’t like the old days where you had to have everything and the kitchen sink in at launch because you weren’t going to come back to it for awhile.
 We’re already one year in – another two years puts us at 3 total which is ideal.
 Any more and things would begin to get stale.”